tamassimonds/HumanoidRLSimEnv/README.md

 ```

 This command instantiates the humanoid environment, steps it with random actions, and prints the reward breakdown for each step along with simple diagnostics.
+Add `--render human` (or `--render rgb_array`) to preview Mujoco frames while it runs.
+Rendering requires an offscreen buffer, already configured in `flat_humanoid.xml`.

 ## Reward and penalty design